-He was drawing the committee's attention to their new obligation to draw up SLA's with voluntary organisations.
-These, he explained, were going to formally set out; terms and conditions, levels of grant, arrangements for financial accountability and constitutional standards, employment policies and practices, management policies and practices, monitoring and evaluation arrangements, clear service outcomes and performance standards, default procedures, and, detailed financial schedules.
+He was drawing the committee's attention to their up SLA's new obligation to draw with voluntarv organisations.
+These, he explained, were going to formally set out; terms and conditions, levels of grant, financial arrangements for accountability and constitutional standards, employment policies and management policies and practices. practices. monitoring and evaluation arrangements, clear service performance standards. and outcomes default procedures, and, detailed financial schedules.
 He anticipated some of the pitfalls that would follow (Pope 1992):